WorleyD/WorleyD/README.md

 ### About Me:

 - 🔭 I’m currently interested in Graph Theory, Computational Geometry, and Competitive Programming
-- 🌱 I’m currently learning Rust by developing a small computational geometry
+- 🌱 I’m currently learning Rust by developing a small computational geometry library
 - 📫 How to reach me: email preferred
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact:   I was vice-chair of the Canadian Undergraduate Computer Science Conference in 2019